BackWeak: Backdooring Knowledge Distillation Simply with Weak Triggers and Fine-tuning: Experiments

 \mbox{\textbf{Evaluation Metrics.}} We evaluate the attack effectiveness using the \emph{\textbf{Attack Success Rate (ASR)}} metric, defined as the proportion of \emph{non-target-class} samples successfully misclassified as the target class.
 We also report the \emph{\textbf{Benign Accuracy (BA)}}, defined as the classification accuracy on clean test samples, to measure the model's performance on benign tasks.
 Additionally, to quantify the trigger's intrinsic adversarial effect on \emph{benign} models, we introduce the \emph{\textbf{Trigger-Induced Target Gain (TITG)}}.
 TITG measures the increase in the prediction probability for the target class $y_t$ when the trigger is applied to the input---specifically, the increase over the baseline probability (e.g., $p_0$ defined in Sec.~\ref{subsubsec:weak_trigger_def}).
 Therefore, we can directly compare the TITG on \emph{benign models} with $\epsilon_t$ in Eq.~\ref{eq:weak_trigger} to determine whether the trigger is a weak trigger, $\epsilon_t$ is typically set to 0.1.
 Note that we also report TITG values computed on malicious models.

-\mbox{\textbf{Baselines and Attack Settings.}} We compare \texttt{BackWeak} to two surrogate-based baselines---ADBA~\cite{ge2021anti} and a simplified SCAR~\cite{chen2025taught} (denoted OSCAR)---both re-implemented by us because official code was unavailable by the time of our submission; our implementations follow the original papers, with ADBA targeting the same attacker objective and tuned to achieve comparable attack effect for fair performance comparison, while OSCAR (though using a different attacker objective) is used mainly to calibrate the trigger-constraint param $\epsilon_0$ (cf. Eq.
+\mbox{\textbf{Baselines and Attack Settings.}} We compare \texttt{BackWeak} to the classic surrogate-based baseline ADBA~\cite{ge2021anti} (not open-source, re-implemented by us), while also utilizing OSCAR to investigate the strong adversarial nature of the SCAR~\cite{chen2025taught} trigger.
+Our implementations follow the original papers, with ADBA targeting the same attacker objective and tuned to achieve comparable attack effect for fair performance comparison, while OSCAR (though using a different attacker objective) is used mainly to calibrate the trigger-constraint param $\epsilon_0$ (cf. Eq.
 (13) in~\cite{chen2025taught}) and to probe the trigger's stealthiness and intrinsic adversarial properties.
 Unless specified, we use SGD (momentum 0.9, weight decay $5 \times 10^{-4}$), a cosine annealing scheduler, and a batch size of 128 for all processes.
 For the \texttt{BackWeak} workflow: \emph{Stage 1 (Model Training)} uses $\eta_{\mathrm{train}}=10^{-2}$ for 200 epochs. \emph{Stage 2 (Weak Trigger Generation)} sets $\delta_{\text{ASR}}=0.05$, $\lambda=1$, $\mu=1$, $\epsilon_0=8/255$, and optimizes for 200 epochs with $\eta_{\mathrm{tri}}=10^{-4}$ (CIFAR-10) or $10^{-2}$ (ImageNet-50). \emph{Stage 3 (Sample Selection and Data Poisoning)} employs random selection with $\rho=0.3$, applying random flip and crop augmentations ($\mathcal{A}$) to the trigger. \emph{Stage 4 (Backdoor Injection)} fine-tunes for 150 epochs with the last layer frozen, using $\eta_{\mathrm{ft}}=10^{-4}$.
 All evaluation distillations run for 200 epochs with an initial learning rate of $10^{-2}$.
 Specific KD settings are: $\alpha=0.5, \tau=5$ for Vanilla KD (cf. Eq.~\ref{eq:distill}); direct feature alignment for Feature-based KD (cf. Eq.
 (3) in \cite{chen2022knowledge}); and recommended $\alpha=1, \beta=2, \gamma=2$ for Relation-based KD (cf. Sec.
 4.1 in \cite{huang2022knowledge}), with temperature $\tau$ set to 4.
-More details are in Appendix~\ref{apdx:implementation_details}.
+More details are in Appendix~A.